Shared Services Canada System Maintenance Notice

-Note: For the purposes of these instructions, the terms “applicant” and “project director” are used to refer to individual applicants and the person acting on behalf of an institutional applicant.
+Note: For the purposes of these instructions, “applicant” and “project director” refer to individual applicants and the person acting on behalf of an institutional applicant.

 Note: The terms “research” and “research activity” can be read throughout these instructions to refer to any Connection event or outreach activity, as research activities are not eligible under the Connection Grants.
 The term “partner organizations” can be read throughout to refer to “sponsoring organizations.”

 Note: SSHRC recommends clearing your browser cache to ensure the most up-to-date instructions are consulted.
 Verify the date modified at the bottom of this webpage to ensure these instructions are for the latest funding cycle.

 - Applicant (or lead organization for institutional grants)

 - Letters of support from sponsoring organizations (mandatory)